pandas-dev/pandas/doc/source/options.rst

-                                        IPython qtconsole, or IDLE do not run in a terminal and hence it is not possible to correctly detect the width. html.border                1            A ``border=value`` attribute is
+                                        IPython qtconsole, or IDLE do not run in a terminal and hence it is not possible to correctly detect the width. display.html.table_schema  False        Whether to publish a Table Schema representation for frontends that
+                                        support it.
+html.border                1            A ``border=value`` attribute is
                                         inserted in the ``<table>`` tag
                                         for the DataFrame HTML repr.